Darxo/Hardened/README.md

 - **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
-- **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 10%)
+- **Through the Gaps** is now always active but.
+It now lowers your armor penetration by 10% (down from increasing it by 10%)
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time